nabaxo/ffbb/README.md

-# FFic BBang - A tool for organising bang events for fan fic fandoms.
+# FFic BBang - A tool for organising bang events for fanfic communities.

 This is the source code, enjoy!
 It's built with React, Create-React-App, TypeScript, and Firebase.